SalomePlatform/adao/doc/en/advanced.rst

 variables ``var`` and ``info``.
 The variable ``var`` is to be used in the same way as for the final ADD object, that is as a list/tuple object.

-Some templates are available when editing the ADAO case in EFICAS editor.
+Some templates are available when editing the ADAO case in graphical editor.
 These simple scripts can be customized by the user, either at the EFICAS edition stage, or at the YACS edition stage, to improve the tuning of the ADAO calculation in YACS.